-Voting:
+Voting: YOUR VOTE IS IMPORTANT.
+Whether or not you plan to attend the 2022 Annual Meeting,

-YOUR VOTE IS IMPORTANT.
-Whether or not you plan to attend the 2022 Annual Meeting, please submit your proxy with voting instructions as soon as possible.
+If you are a unitholder of record, you may submit your proxy over the Internet, by phone or by mail as described on the proxy card.

-- If you are a unitholder of record, you may submit your proxy over the Internet, by phone or by mail as described on the proxy card. - If you hold your units through a broker or other nominee, please follow the instructions that you receive from your broker or other nominee to ensure that your units are voted.
+If you hold your units through a broker or other nominee, please follow the instructions that you receive from your broker or other nominee to ensure that your units are voted.